 Aurora, together with the Greek god of the north wind Borea, inspired the astronomer Galileo Galilei when he formally coined the term Aurora Borealis in 1619 AD.

 Will I definitely see the northern lights?

 You will definitely not definitely see them, if that makes sense.
-The northern lights are elusive and you may get lucky one night to find them showing off right above your head but usually it takes a bit of planning and consideration.
+The northern lights are elusive and you may get lucky one night to find them showing off right above your head but usually, it takes a bit of planning and consideration.

 Make sure you monitor their activity using the local Weather Reports.
 The white areas represent clear skies and you'll see the expected Auroral activity in the upper right corner.

 Just make sure not to plan your entire holiday around seeing the northern lights.
-They should be considered an extra bonus to your trip and if you come to Iceland with high expectations you may be lining yourself up for disappointment.
+They should be considered an extra bonus to your trip and if you come to Iceland with high expectations you may be propping yourself up for disappointment.

 Photo by Moyan Brenn

 When is the best time to find the Northern Lights?

 People say that the peak months for auroral activity are from September to the end of February, but you can easily see them during the other months as well as long as its dark.

 Obviously not in July, where daylight spans the entire day cycle but a trip in March, April or August might carry an auroral display waiting to surprise you.